Home » Blog » Asia » Japan » Best Places to Visit in Tokyo for First-Timers: FULL Guide

 Shop till you drop in posh Ginza

 If you are looking for the latest trends and fashion brands, Ginza is definitely the place to be.
-It is possibly one of the best entertainment and shopping district in all of Japan.
+It is possibly one of the best entertainment and shopping districts in all of Japan.

 Go to Asakusa & marvel at Senso-ji Temple